-So, the kids are at home and you’re all locked down.
+So, you’re spending much more time at home than usual.
 What are you going to do?

 For the latest advice on the coronavirus (COVID-19), please refer to https://www.gov.uk/coronavirus and https://www.nhs.uk/conditions/coronavirus-covid-19/.

 We can finally reopen our gates to all our lovely customers for family fun this summer.

 We are a private site based just outside of Frodsham in Cheshire offering highly personal outdoor activities, including; Climbing, Raft building and new to this summer Kayak taster sessions.